 According to the Association of Representative Sports Events, Metal detecting has officially been declared an Olympic sport and is due to be on the agenda at the games taking place in Rio de Janeiro later this year, foreign correspondent Jéroffe Möyland reports.

-The Association of Representative Sports Events (ARSE) has taken this revolutionary step due to intense lobbying from the NCMD and FID, who for decades have been campaigning against what they regard as flagrant exclusion, and who say they view the opportunity to compete in the games as an inherent right.
-Several highly skilled British detectorists have been named as potential candidates to represent Team GB in the upcoming games, with almost fevered speculation that such leading athletes of the detectorist community as Morgan Hermitage, Gerry Smith, Andreas Fadge,and Leon Argent may compete in the under 21’s.
-We sent Paul McCoil to ask detecting hotshot Andreas Fadge what he thinks about metal detecting as a competitive athletic sport and why it should be included in the games.
+The Association of Representative Sports Events (ARSE) have taken this revolutionary step due to intense lobbying from the NCMD and FID, who for decades have been clamouring against the flagrant exception of what they view as their inherent right to compete in.
+Several highly skilled British detectorists have been named as potential candidates to represent Team GB in the upcoming games, with speculated athletes including Morgan Hermitage, Gerry Smith, Andreas Fadge,and Leon Argent in the under 21’s.
+We sent Paul McCoil to ask detecting hotshot Andreas Fedge what he thinks about metal detecting as a competitive athletic sport and why it should be included in the games.

 ‘So Mr Fadge, give us your point of view.’